Ensuring Safety During Extended Workdays

 Since the jury is out on the safety-related effects of extended workdays, it’s very important that the specifics of the work be examined carefully before making a decision.
 Beyond making sure that the demands or environment of the job do not present additional physical hazards, companies should consider any mental and emotional demands.
 A job that requires intense concentration may be far more difficult near the end of an extended workday.
 Changing schedules or rotating tasks would be one way to address this.

 Finally, if you do decided to move to an extended workday, be sure to monitor its effects on your workers’ safety and their overall health.
 If you begin to notice an increase in safety incidents, investigate more closely to determine whether they are actually related to the extended workday, and see what steps can be taken to prevent them from occurring.
-But if there is no discernible increase in incidents, new additional health problems, and morale is as good as ever, you’ve probably made the right decision for your company.
+But if there is no discernable increase in incidents, new additional health problems, and morale is as good as ever, you’ve probably made the right decision for your company.